RBuewaert/HWSClassic-Day32-ShoppingList/README.md

 # Hacking With Swift Classic : Challenge Day 32 : ShoppingList

-Easy project to create a UITextField in a UIAlertController and to add items in a tableView
+Easy project to create an UITextField in an UIAlertController and to add items in a tableView

 "It’s time to put your skills to the test by making your own complete app from scratch.